derek-knox/Coding-For-Designers/Coding and Concept/Work. Right. Better..md

 With respect to making snippet one *right* there is nothing we can do.
 A case could be made for making it *better* by renaming `toggleImageOpacity` to a single character alternative.
 This change is better for computers because there is less information to read which also translates to a smaller payload to send over a network.
 We won't make this change as we want to keep the code better for us humans.
 Research the *minification* process to learn about attaining the best of both worlds.

-In snippet two there are five core parts comprising the line of code:
+In snippet two there are five parts comprising the line of code:
 ```
 // 2. variable declaration and assignment using imageToToggle identifier
 var imageToToggle = document.getElementById('image-to-toggle');